Skip to Content

 How to Cook Bacon in the Oven

-2. Bake at 400°F.
+2. Bake at 400°F for 18 minutes.

-4. We start in a cool oven to guarantee even cook time on all the bacon.
+• Start in a cold oven: We start in a cool oven to guarantee even cook time on all the bacon.
 This same principle applies when cooking bacon in a skillet.

-What to Serve With Bacon
+What To Do With Crispy Bacon

 Because Bacon Rules